riteshbachhar/Fraud-detection-using-AI/README.md

 <h4 id="Train-Test-split">Custom Train-test split</h4>

 We customized the train–validation–test split to respect the temporal nature of the data.
-Since many of our engineered features rely on 30‑day rolling windows, it was essential to partition the dataset chronologically rather than randomly.
+Since many of our engineered features relied on 30‑day rolling windows, it was essential to partition the dataset chronologically rather than randomly.

-The full dataset spans 320 days.
+The full dataset spanned 320 days.
 We designated the first 250 days for training, leaving a 70‑day holdout period.
 Of this holdout, the first 35 days were used for validation and the final 35 days for testing.
-This corresponds to a split of approximately 78.17% / 10.99% / 10.84% for training, validation, and test sets, respectively.
-The distribution of the positive class (class `1`) across these splits was 0.00101 / 0.00114 / 0.00116, which shows that the rare‑event class remained consistently represented across all partitions.
+This corresponded to a split of approximately 78.17% / 10.99% / 10.84% for training, validation, and test sets, respectively.
+The distribution of the positive class (class `1`) across these splits was 0.00101 / 0.00114 / 0.00116, which showed that the rare‑event class remained consistently represented across all partitions.

-This temporal splitting strategy serves two purposes:
+This temporal splitting strategy served two purposes:
-- Prevents data leakage: ensuring that information from the future does not inadvertently influence the training process.
+- Preventing data leakage: ensuring that information from the future does not inadvertently influence the training process.
-- Maintains class stratification: preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.
+- Maintaining class stratification: preserving the relative balance of rare and common classes across all subsets, which is critical for reliable model evaluation.

 ---